-Trump's Refugee Director Is Reportedly Penning An Anti-Abortion Book — And It's No Surprise
+Trump's Refugee Director Is Apparently Penning His Own Anti-Abortion Book Now

 After a summer of controversy over the family separation policy at the U.S.-Mexico borer, Trump's Refugee Director, Scott Lloyd, is penning an anti-abortion book, according to Politico.
 But this should come as little surprise: Lloyd was an anti-abortion advocate before he was tapped for the position of refugee director.
 Perhaps more strikingly, Lloyd was also the Trump official who tried to stop a detained migrant teen from getting an abortion in 2017.
 Bustle has reached out to the Department of Health and Human Services for comment.